AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    'https://static.adguard.com/adguardhome/release/AdGuardHome_linux_amd64.tar.gz'
    ```

-1. Navigate to the directory where AdGuard Home was installed.
-On most Unix systems the default directory is `/opt/AdGuardHome`, but on macOS it's `/Applications/AdGuardHome`.
+1. Navigate to the directory where AdGuard Home is installed.
+On most Unix systems the default directory is `/opt/AdGuardHome`, but on macOS it’s `/Applications/AdGuardHome`.

 1. Stop AdGuard Home: